Caspeco/angular-libs/README.md

 ## Development server

 Run `ng serve <project-name> [-c <config-name>]` for a dev server for a specific application project.
 Navigate to `http://localhost:4200/`.
-Omitting `--project <project-name>` will attempt to serve the default project, which might not be an application but a library project, at which point it will fail with the error `An unhandled exception occurred: No projects support the 'serve' target`.
+Omitting `<project-name>` will attempt to serve the default project, which might not be an application but a library project, at which point it will fail with the error `An unhandled exception occurred: No projects support the 'serve' target`.
 The app will automatically reload if you change any of the source files.

 To develop a library project on the other hand you would run `ng test --project <project-name>` to only run the current library project's tests.
 Omitting the project flag will run all tests.